 We’d probably send off any 1999 1st Edition Holos to a more established company.
 Ace Grading is still a decent option if you want to get modern Pokémon cards slabbed at reasonable prices.

 Ace Grading UK Review: Overall

 Our Ace Grading review looked at everything the service has to offer at the midway point of 2022.

-Ace Grading more than lives up to their reputation as a service for UK Pokémon card collectors to consider, especially if you’re interested in features like the Population Report or their custom slabs.
+Ace Grading more than lives up to their reputation as a service for UK Pokémon card collectors to consider.
+It’s great if you’re interested in features like the Population Report or their custom slabs.

 The cards will be shipped back in next to no time, and it’s relatively affordable.
-Of course, they won’t match up to the big three anytime soon, but it’s a welcome addition for Pokémon card collectors who’d like a slabbed card with some resale value.
+Of course, they won’t match up to the big three anytime soon.
+It’s still a welcome addition for Pokémon card collectors who’d like a slabbed card with some resale value.